marek-nogiec/got-series-books/README.md

 Simple graph showing how each episode relates to the books' chapters.

 Based on an image found in [this reddit thread](http://www.reddit.com/r/gameofthrones/comments/39vpvt/s5e10_books_vs_show_which_chapters_were_in_which/).

+### License
+Do what you want as long as you add an attribution.